|

 seeds till dark.
 Add spice mixture, salt and pepper; fry until oil starts to

 separate from the spices.
-Transfer the lamb slices
+Transfer the lamb slices into the spice mixture

-into the spice mixture and stir fry for 5-8 minutes, or until the slices are
+and stir fry for 5-8 minutes, or until the slices are fully coated with

-so.
-Serve with rice, accompanied with
+with rice, accompanied with tomato achar.

 Lamb Sukuti